graydon/panic-room/README.md

 It's a sort of miniature semi-transaction, similar to catch-unwind, but without any actual unwinding, just sj/lj.
 A strange mutant relative of SEH.

+Considerations:

+  - I'm not actually sure there's a reason to connect memory allocation to control this way.
+Maybe the two pieces should remain separate.
+I think it is possibly convenient to entangle the arena stack, jmp_buf stack, panic handlers and destructors all together, but I might be imagining it.

 Limitations:

   - Absent access to a single internal API, it can't reset the panic number, so